 What exactly is the heparin?

-A medication that prevents blood from clotting or coagulation.
+A medication that prevents blood from clotting or coagulating.
 Heparin is an effective tool for reducing the risk of thromboembolic complications (clots that travel from their site of origin through the blood stream to clog up another vessel).

 What exactly are hiccups?

-An extraordinary type of respiratory movement known as a hiccup is characterised by an abrupt inspiration (air intake) brought on by an involuntary contraction of the diaphragm, which is then followed by a closure of the glottis (the vocal apparatus of the larynx).
+An extraordinary type of respiratory movement known as a hiccup is characterized by an abrupt inspiration (air intake) brought on by an involuntary contraction of the diaphragm, which is then followed by a closure of the glottis (the vocal apparatus of the larynx).

 What exactly is an icterus?